This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “Eh.”
 Oliver waved his hand dismissively.
 “They’re working on it.”

 Your clothes are soaked and you don’t know where to go

 So drop your chin and take yourself back home

 Find out your hiding places again

 The guests started arriving — first, the other founders from their rooms, then from outside.
-I met Biscuit, a tall, gangly redhead who I was ninety-nine percent sure was trying his best not to hit on me, and Elio, one of Oliver’s co-founders.
+I met Biscuit, a tall, gangly redhead who I was ninety-nine percent sure was trying his best not to hit on me, and made small talk with Elio, one of Oliver’s co-founders.
 As NipNop’s CTO, Elio wrote code and preferred to stay on the down low.
 He had a mop of curly dark hair and a sweet, shy smile.
 If he talked more, he’d be even cuter than Oliver.